Aftaputra/Microscope-OF/README.md

 # OpenFlexure Microscope Software

 The "server" is the main component of the OpenFlexure Microscope's software.
 It is responsible for controlling microscope hardware, data management, and allowing it to be controlled locally and over a network.
-This repository now includes the web client, which is served from the root of the Python web server.
+This repository includes the graphical interface, which is implemented as a web application served from the root of the Python web server.
+The simplest way to use it is via OpenFlexure eV, which should find your microscope on the network, and display the interface.
+The microscope's interface can be accessed at `http://microscope.local:5000/` in a web browser, assuming the hostname of your microscope is `microscope`.

-This software runs on [LabThings-FastAPI](https://github.com/rwb27/labthings-fastapi/), and so most non-microscope functionality is handled by that library.
+This software runs on [LabThings-FastAPI](https://github.com/rwb27/labthings-fastapi/), which creates an HTTP server using FastAPI (which in turn relies on Starlette and pydantic).

 ## Getting started